HexdDesign/i3-Theme-Switcher/README.md

 - [Click to see i3's official site for more information about keybindings](https://i3wm.org/docs/userguide.html#_default_keybindings)

 >[!NOTE]
->Keybind Cheat Sheet can be found within general file location in this repo.
+>Keybind cheat sheet can be found within general file location in this repo by the name of Keybind Cheat Sheet.
 However, here are some ones to note:

 :star: Mod4: SUPER / WIN KEY